ManojithBhat/DBMSLab/README.md

-Here’s an updated README that includes your requirements:

 ---

-# Full-Stack Application
+# Club Management Application

 ## Overview

-This is a full-stack web application built using **Node.js**, **React.js**, and **MongoDB Atlas**.
-The application features a clean separation between the backend and frontend, leveraging **concurrently** to streamline development.
+This is a full-stack web application built using **Node.js**, **React.js**, and **MongoDB**.
+The application help you to track your activity points effectively at the same time allow multiple stakholders like counsellors ( to evaluate ) and club heads to update the points based on your participation.
 ---

 ## Features